-Wildlife habitat management is considered in the worst situation to have very little if any impact on the environment.
-The Wrangell area does not seem to lend itself to vegetative manipulation, except possibly through prescribed burns.
-In such a case, the fire would be of natural origin but would not be fought while it was burning the undesired vegetation.
-Nor does the area lend itself to the widespread human development which would necessitate animal damage control.
+Wildlife habitat management is considered to have very little, if any, impact on the environment.
+The White Mountains/Fortymile area does not lend itself to vegetative manipulation, except possibly through prescribed burns.
+The area does not lend itself to the widespread human development which would necessitate animal damage control.

-The impact of recreation management varies considerably depending on the extent of anticipated use.
-Extensive uses, such as photography, fishing, or cross-country skiing, commonly encompass wide areas and involve little or no alteration of the environment.
-Intensive use often involves group activities and may require developments such as campsites, downhill ski runs, or areas for vehicle rallies and races.
-Extensive use normally has little impact on the environment.
-Intensive use, however, would have low to medium impact.
+The impact of recreation management varies considerably depending on the extent of use.
+Such activities are broadly considered as extensive and intensive recreation.
+Extensive use such as photography and hiking normally have low impact on the environment.
+Intensive uses such as campsites or ski areas, however, would have low to medium impact.
 Because of the nature of the use, developments to facilitate intensive recreational pursuits are constructed so as to result in the minimum impact, and every effort is made to preserve the natural features which make the site or area attractive and desirable.
-In order to erect any facility, however, some commitment for one use is necessary.
+In order to erect any facility, however, some commitment for one use of the land is necessary.

 Fire control activities in presuppression have little effect on the land.
-Suppression activities, on the other hand, involve substantial land impacts as vegetation in front of the fire must be removed down to mineral soil.
-If the fire can be caught while it is still very small--that is two or three acres--it can be contained manually.
+Suppression activities, on the other hand, involve substantial land impacts, as vegetation in front of the fire must be removed down to mineral soil.
+If the fire can be caught while it is still very small-that is, two or three acres-it can be contained manually.
 Once it gets a "foothold" it is often necessary to use mechanical equipment.
-This results not only in fire lines but also emergency trails to convey equipment to the fire zone. the lines and trails are constructed under emergency conditions, often by persons who have had no training in construction activities or surface protection concepts, they may lead to further degradation and to serious erosion, particularly where underlying permafrost occurs.
+This results not only in fire lines but also emergency trails to convey equipment to the fire zone.
+Since the lines and trails are constructed under emergency conditions, often by persons who have had no training in construction activities or surface protection concepts, they may lead to further degradation and to serious erosion, particularly where underlying permafrost occurs.
 Fire suppression activities, therefore, are considered to have a moderate effect on the land.

 Road and trail construction, as in the case of other surface uses, does have a definite impact on the land.
 Vegetation must be cleared, drainages bridged, and special techniques used to prevent slides from damaging the road or trail.
 Once the road or trail has been constructed, continued use will compact the earth and prevent revegetation.
 In short, a road or trail represents a removal of land from the natural system.
-Not only would the surface be changed, but the soil characteristics would be changed, particularly after The soil would be compacted, as noted, and the lack of an overlying vegetative mat would break the balance between the loss and gain of nutrients along the strip.
+Not only would the surface use be changed, but the soil characteristics would be changed, particularly after use.
+The soil would be compacted, as noted, and the lack of an overlying vegetative mat would break the balance between the loss and gain of nutrients along the strip.
 Contaminants from users, more serious in the case of vehicles, would alter the biochemical composition.
-Although roads and trails will normally revegetate themselves after use has ceased, traces of access way will remain visible for years, possibly for generations.
+Although roads and trails will normally revegetate themselves after use has ceased, traces of the access way will remain visible for years, possibly for generations.
+Alpine areas would not, however, revegetate themselves in the usual time span.
+Disturbances would be clearly visible for decades.
 For these reasons, effect on the land of road and trail construction is considered to be moderate, with a high or great effect on the soil.

 Most of man's actions have impacts on natural waters.

-BLM mutiple use programs which have potential for impacts include realty transactions, mineral developments, grazing of domestic animals, utilization of forest products, recreation developments, fire presuppression and suppression actions, and road and trail construction.
+BLM multiple use programs which have potential for impacts on water include realty transactions, mineral developments, grazing of domestic animals, utilization of forest products, recreation developments, fire presuppression and suppression actions, and road and trail construction.